 A general chronological survey of North Carolina with emphasis on selected topics.
 May be repeated for credit if topic varies.

-This course explores the experiences of and responses to transgender, gender non-confroming, and intersex (TGI) people in nineteenth-and twentieth-century America.
+This course explores the experiences of and responses to transgender, gender non-conforming, and intersex (TGI) people in nineteenth-and twentieth-century America.
 We will examine how scientific/medical authorities, legal authorities, and everyday people have understood and responded to various kinds of gender non-conformity.
+Same as WGS 305.
 (CD)

 HST 372.
 Queer Public Histories.
 (3 h)